softbalanced/atomicswap/README.md

-With each side paying into a contract on each blockchain, and each party unable to perform their refund until the allotted time expires, the initiator redeems the participant's Decred contract, thereby revealing the secret to the participant.
-The secret is then extracted from the initiator's redeeming Decred transaction providing the participant with the ability to redeem the initiator's Bitcoin contract.
+With each side paying into a contract on each blockchain, and each party unable to perform their refund until the allotted time expires, the initiator redeems the participant's Ballanced contract, thereby revealing the secret to the participant.
+The secret is then extracted from the initiator's redeeming Ballanced transaction providing the participant with the ability to redeem the initiator's Bitcoin contract.